nikhilakrishnan/blogpage/_posts/2018-04-02-firstblog.md

 title: Hi There
 ---
 ### Welcome to My Blog
 Hi!
-I'm Nikhila, I'm interested in pursuing a PhD in Cell Biology/Neuroscience.
-The blog is an outlet for my ideas and musings on everything I find interesting.
+I'm Nikhila.
+This blog is an outlet for my ideas and musings on everything I find interesting.

 ### First post, new pages and intersting work soon